TheAlphaRhythm/LBReceiptPrinter/README.md

 You need Lioranboard

 How do I use this?
-Click the "install_print.exe" file and follow the instructions.
+Run the "install_print.exe" file as an administrator and follow the instructions.

 Why did you make this?
 nutty asked for it, so I made it.